Severn Bridge Railway: Sale to the GWR and Midland Railway

-In July 1893 it again became obvious that the Company would be unable to pay debenture interest falling due, and the Company immediately went into administration.
-There was no hope of escaping by the Company's own efforts, and sale to the GWR and the Midland Railway together was found to be the only way out.
+In July 1893 it again became obvious that the company would be unable to pay debenture interest falling due, and the company immediately went into administration.
+There was no hope of escaping by the company's own efforts, and sale to the GWR and the Midland Railway together was found to be the only way out.
 A price was agreed, at £477,300.
 The SBR and the S&WR together had cost £951,349 to construct.
 Ordinary shareholders were to get 12%.

 Part of the arrangement was that the Midland Railway would transfer a half share in their Sharpness branch and in their dock facilities at Sharpness to the GWR, and the whole line from Berkeley Road to Lydney and the S&WR network would be worked as a single joint entity.

-This was ratified by Act of Parliament on 17 August 1894 having been operated on that basis from 1 July.
+This was ratified by the Great Western and Midland Railways (Severn and Wye and Severn Bridge Railway) Act 1894 (57 & 58 Vict. c. clxxxix) on 17 August 1894 having been operated on that basis from 1 July.
 The line was now in joint ownership, known as the Severn and Wye Joint Railway.
 The Midland Railway was responsible for track and signalling maintenance, and the Great Western Railway dealt with the operation, taking over the line's locomotives.
 Most of the S&W&SBR locomotives were named after Robin Hood and his band but "none of these possessed any features of interest".